Softorage/undervolt-go/README.md

 - **Temperature Target Override:** Set a custom temperature target for CPU throttling, on AC or battery power.
 - **Power Limit Configuration:** Adjust the CPU's power limits to control performance and power consumption.
 - **Intel Turbo Adjustment:** Enable or disable Intel Turbo for optimal performance.
+- **Profile Management:** Save and apply profiles for quick configuration changes.
+- **Auto Profile Switching:** Automatically switch to the appropriate profile based on AC or battery power.
+(Coming soon)
 - **Temperature Monitoring:** Monitor and display the current temperature of the CPU.
 - **Fan Monitoring:** Monitor and display the current fan speed of the CPU.